 The New York Personal Injury Lawyers at Kramer, Dillof, Livingston & Moore (KDLM) represent plaintiffs in medical malpractice, personal injury, product liability, transportation accidents and wrongful death cases.
-Our firm has won hundreds of verdicts of over $1 million for clients, and has negotiated settlements on behalf of clients in excess of $1 billion.
+Our firm has obtained over 150 verdicts of over $1 million for clients and has negotiated settlements on behalf of clients in excess of $1 billion.
 See some of our most recent settlements.

 James Moore, who came over from the Brooklyn District Attorney’s office, tried his first medical malpractice action.
 It was on behalf of a man who suffered urologic injury during a cystoscopy.
 The defendants took a “no pay” position prior to trial.
 A Kings County jury awarded the plaintiff $3.6 million.

 Judy Livingston won a $13,000,000 verdict from a Manhattan Supreme Court jury on behalf of the family of a 43 year old New Jersey woman who died as result of a bowel perforation caused during an operation to remove a benign polyp from her colon at NYU Langone Medical Center.
 As her condition worsened in the four days following the procedure, doctors failed to diagnose the injury which eventually led to sepsis and her death.

 Jury Awards Verdict of $45.2 M for a 53 year Old Woman Who Suffered Brain Damage

 Thomas Moore won a $45.2 Million dollar verdict from a Manhattan Supreme Court jury, after a month long trial and only three and a half hours of jury deliberation.
 53-year-old woman suffered brain damage when struck by a shopping cart that was intentionally thrown off a fourth-floor walkway at the East River Plaza.
 The verdict was one of the largest of 2018, in NY State.
 To read more about the case, click here.